Krasjet/kb/README.md

 Take a look at the alternative layouts in

 - config.2row.h: two row keyboard layout (2 octaves)
-- config.min.h: minimal config file
+- config.min.h: the minimal config file

 to understand how to customize kb.